RKNF404/chromium-hardening-guide/SETUP_GUIDE.md

 ### Vivaldi

 **HORRIFIC** update cycle.
 It is proprietary, which isn't the worst, but it is difficult to analyze how good it really is, build-wise.
-Though they do publish gapped [source code](https://vivaldi.com/source) (meaning some parts of the code are missing, for reference vanilla chromium is around 3.5-4 gigs when compressed).
+Though they do publish gapped [source code](https://vivaldi.com/source) (meaning some parts of the code are missing, for reference vanilla chromium is around 3.5-4 gigs when compressed, Vivali is around 2 if I recall correctly).
 It makes little improvements on Chrome, it does allow you to disable some intrusive integrations and has a content-blocker, but these are minor additions.
 It also has **MASSIVE** feature bloat.
 Again, mandatory telemetry which is surprisingly common.

 ### Vanilla Chromium